huggingface/lerobot/examples/7_get_started_with_real_robot.md

   - Press escape `ESC` at any time during episode recording to end the session early and go straight to video encoding and dataset uploading.
 7. Similarly to `teleoperate`, you can also use `--robot-path` and `--robot-overrides` to specify your robots.

-Before trying `record`, make sure you've logged in using a write-access token, which can be generated from the [Hugging Face settings](https://huggingface.co/settings/tokens):
+Before trying `record`, if you want to push your dataset to the hub, make sure you've logged in using a write-access token, which can be generated from the [Hugging Face settings](https://huggingface.co/settings/tokens):
 ```bash
 huggingface-cli login --token ${HUGGINGFACE_TOKEN} --add-to-git-credential
 ```

-And store your Hugging Face repositery name in a variable (e.g. `cadene` or `lerobot`).
+Also, store your Hugging Face repositery name in a variable (e.g. `cadene` or `lerobot`).
 For instance, run this to use your Hugging Face user name as repositery:
 ```bash
 HF_USER=$(huggingface-cli whoami | head -n 1)
 echo $HF_USER
 ```
+If you don't want to push to hub, use `--push-to-hub 0`.

 Now run this to record 5 episodes:
 ```bash